Voilett-Roze/asus/Custom-config-files.md

 The services executed by the router such as _minidlna_ or _dnsmasq_ relies on dynamically-generated config files.
-There are various methods through which you can interact with these config scripts to customize them.
+There are various methods through which you can interact with these config files to customize them.

 ### Enabling support for custom configs ###
 Starting with 378.50, this functionality is disabled by default.
 To enable it, go to Administration -> System, then enable it under the JFFS section.